edenartlab/docs/docs/guides/creation.md

 * A photograph of <concept\> training a neural network.

 :::tip
 If the concept was trained in "face" or "object" mode, it is recommended to trigger the concept by referring to it in the prompt.
-If the concept was trained in "style" mode, the concept will be automatically triggered for you!
+If the concept was trained in "style" mode, the concept will be automatically triggered for you.
 :::tip

 ### Adjusting concept strength